miku/span/README.md

 $ span-r12n -c config.json -server 10.1.1.100:8080/solr/biblio
 ```

+This bot-oriented design has been in parts inspired by the [fatcat RFC](http://fatcat.wiki/).

-Since August 2018, the indices track the `last_updated` date of documents,
+Since August 2018, the [finc indices](https://finc.info) track the
-which can help with fast checks on newly indexed records.
+`last_updated` date of documents, which can help with fast checks on newly
+indexed records.